Breast Cancer Treatment

 Breast cancer overview

-The American Cancer Society estimates that 232,570 new cases of invasive breast cancer are expected to be diagnosed in 2014.
+The American Cancer Society estimates that nearly 250,000 new cases of invasive breast cancer may be diagnosed in 2016.
 It is now possible to detect most breast cancers at a very early stage.
 With early detection and improved treatments more women are surviving breast cancer.
 Today, women have more treatment options than ever before.

 What are my treatment options?